Sentdex/BCI/README.md

 # Brain-Computer Interface workspace

 My objective here is to share some of the code, models, and data from the OpenBCI 16-channel headset.
 I suspect many people are not going to be able to get their hands on the headset, but that doesn't mean you can't still play with some of the data!

+# Objectives

+To start, my objective is to train a neural network to detect thoughts of left/right movements.
+From here, I would like to apply this BCI control to GTA V

 # Files
 `training.py` - This is merely an example of training a model with this data.
 I have yet to find any truly great model, though at the end of this readme, I will try to keep an updated confusion matrix of my best-yet models.
 This way, you can easily tell if you've been able to find something better than what I've got.